Equal-time rule

 The equal-time rule (47 U.S. Code § 315 - Candidates for public office) specifies that American radio and television broadcast stations must provide equivalent access to competing political candidates.
 This means, for example, that if a station broadcasts a message by a candidate, it must offer the same amount of time on the same terms (in, say, prime time) to an opposing candidate.
+Although the equal opportunities rule is often cited as not applying to cable, Section 315 of the Communications Act does state that for this purpose, “The term “broadcasting station” includes a community antenna television system..”

 Details

 This rule originated in §18 of the Radio Act of 1927 which established the Federal Radio Commission; it was later superseded by the Communications Act of 1934, with the FRC becoming the FCC, the Federal Communications Commission.
 A related provision, in §315(b), requires that broadcasters offer time to candidates at the same rate as their "most favored advertiser".

 The equal-time rule was created due to concerns that broadcast stations could easily manipulate the outcome of elections by presenting just one point of view and excluding other candidates.

 There are several exceptions to the equal-time rule;